 I think Wizards really needs to make phantom universal boosters that will have a steady currency of around 4, and make the entry fee, 8 tickets or 2 phantom boosters, and then pay-out in these phantom boosters.

-I write the State of the Program series on PureMTGO.com, appearing every Friday.
+I write State of the Program, appearing every Friday on PureMTGO.com.

 I think Wizards really needs to make phantom universal boosters that will have a steady currency of around 4, and make the entry fee, 8 tickets or 2 phantom boosters, and then pay-out in these phantom boosters.
 I disagree strongly.
 There are two main forms of currency in the MTGO economy:TicketsPacks in the current Limited environmentPacks from old Limited environments do circulate, but in much reduced numbers and generally lower prices.
 Every additional kind of "currency" that you add to the economy makes for extra transaction costs and extra confusion and overhead for players who are trying to make trades and enter events.
 Having "phantom packs" would have most of the same drawbacks as Cube Tix.